Fall 2024 applications will be accepted through PSYCAS. To apply, CLICK HERE

 - Students with a master’s degree in clinical psychology or a closely related field

-may be eligible to transfer up to 27 units towards the CBU PsyD degree.
+may be eligible to transfer up to 27 units toward the CBU PsyD degree.
 Given that

 clinical psychology is distinct from other areas of professional work in mental health,